Academic Fee Waiver Information

 If your group does not meet the three requirements your group may be considered as a Non-Commercial Organized Group.
 Youth 15 years of age and younger would be exempt from fees.

-Zion National Park has a mandatory shuttle February through November for the Zion Canyon Scenic Drive.
-Groups arriving in vehicles other than school buses will need to park and ride the shuttle.
-In order to ensure consistency with group size limits on hiking trails, one traditional school bus per school is permitted to park at the following locations, with the maximum total number of buses from all schools visiting at the same time indicated by (#): Zion Human History Museum (2), Zion Lodge (as space permits), Grotto Picnic Area (2), Weeping Rock (2), Temple of Sinawava (4).
+Zion National Park has a mandatory shuttle early Spring through late Fall and some holidays for the Zion Canyon Scenic Drive.
+Groups arriving in vehicles other than buses will need to park and ride the shuttle.
+In order to ensure consistency with group size limits on hiking trails, one bus per school is permitted to park at the following locations, with the maximum total number of buses from all schools visiting at the same time indicated by (#): Zion Human History Museum (2), Zion Lodge (4), Grotto Picnic Area (2), Weeping Rock (2, not over 19 feet), Temple of Sinawava (2).
 All other parking locations in Zion Canyon Scenic Drive are inaccessible to buses.
-Groups coming by motor coach please contact the park in advance for parking information.

 Zion Mount Carmel Tunnel